 This crossing bridges database design question asks you for some specifics, as well:

-This click data schema question is more architecture-based and assesses experience within developing databases, setting up architectures, and in this case, representing client-side tracking in the form of clicks.
+The data schema question is more architecture-based and assesses experience within developing databases, setting up architectures, and in this case, representing client-side tracking in the form of clicks.
 A simple but effective design schema would be to first represent each action with a specific label.
-In this case assigning each click event a name or label describing it’s specific action.
+In this case, assigning each click event a name or label describing its specific action.

 ETL questions are one of the most important topics covered in data engineering interviews, and a broad range of concepts get covered.
 You might get more definition/theory questions, as well as code writing tasks.